spyroot/idrac_ctl/README.md

         "@odata.id": "/redfish/v1/Systems/System.Embedded.1/Bios"
     },
 ```
-If you pass for a same command --deep flag it will recursively walk
+If you pass for the same command --deep flag, it will recursively walk for each action
-for each action and collect unified view.
+and collect a unified view.

 ## More advanced example.